Open University in Ireland

 Space Science & Technology

-This postgraduate qualification is designed for those with an academic or professional interest in space science and the technology that underpins this discipline.
-It equips students with the skills to carry out scientific investigations using space-based instrumentation, both individually and as a team.
-Students learn how to use a programming language in support of space science applications and develop other skills that are highly relevant to employment in the space sector.
+This postgraduate qualification is for those with an academic or professional interest in space science and the technology that underpins this discipline.
+It equips you with the skills to conduct scientific investigations using space-based instrumentation, individually and as a team.
+You’ll also learn how to use a programming language for space science applications and develop other skills highly relevant to employment in the space sector.
+You can choose option modules from applied mathematics, computing and IT, engineering, environmental management, physical sciences, project management and systems thinking.

 Subjects taught